rsksmart/rsk-explorer/README.md

 # serve with hot reload at localhost:8080
 npm run dev

+# serve with google tag tracking
+npm run dev-with-tracking

 # build for production with minification
 npm run build

+# build for production with google tag tracking
+# you must set the GA-TAG first, see 'Settings'
+npm run build-with-tracking

 ```